Call Us +62 361 9000401

 In Ubud and its surrounding hamlets cultural influences and artifacts are still found.
 Besides absorbing the cultural beauty of Ubud there are many other things to do which always seem to be intertwined with the daily village life.
 For instance the nearby temples show you the historical and religious influences that are still present today while the many museums offer you the opportunity to learn about their Bali paintings, drawings, carvings and statues.
 Besides this you can also actively learn about the village’s culture by participating in dance, paint, mask-making and cooking classes, for which you will do some shopping at the local market.
 These courses are pretty exceptional for Bali and the tourism foundation of Ubud Bali encourage this as this is one of the ways to create a balance between tourism and the locals.
 Only through this balance can the natural and cultural beauty of the village be preserved.
 The stunning location of the village also provides enough opportunity to explore the rice terraces or the river valleys that are found in and around the village.
 When walking through the panoramic scenery you will find yourself up close with the local people who are working in the fields throughout the day.
 But remember once you are there, take your time and just experience it, The village is surrounded by fertile land which has resulted in the beautiful rice field terraces you always find in travel and photo books on Bali.
 This is also an ideal location to explore the terraces yourself and take beautiful pictures while standing in the midst of it all and feeling part of it.

-here an unique place has emerged into a painter's village that has attracted many people, including foreigners who have played their part in forming various painting styles.
+Discover_mystical_village_Ubud_From here an unique place has emerged into a painter’s village that has attracted many people, including foreigners who have played their part in forming various painting styles.
 It is not surprising to see that many artists feel at home in this village considering the mystical and inspiring setting.
 Today painting still plays an important role in Ubud and around.
 There are many galleries where painters sell their work.
 Additionally there are several important art museums that show unique paintings that will create even more appreciation for this form of art.

-Tegalalang Rice Terrace
+Rice Terrace in Ubud Bali

 You can continue your cultural adventure in the evening where you can choose from many Balinese performances such as the graceful Legong dance, the cool-looking Kecak-trance dance and the Jegog with its amazing sound created by playing the giant Bamboo, also the funny Wayang Kulit shadow puppet plays.
 This is a great way to end your cultural day experience in Ubud Bali followed by a cocktail, glass of wine or a local Bintang in one of the many garden restaurants.